 Mirror writing consists of horizontally reversing a text, while an ambigram can be read by rotation.
 Ambigrams exploit axial symmetry while mirror writing is limited to horizontal or vertical symmetry.

 dCode retains ownership of the "Mirror Writing" source code.
-Any algorithm for the "Mirror Writing" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Mirror Writing" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Mirror Writing" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Mirror Writing" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Mirror Writing" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Mirror Writing" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.